Modern Minimal Perfect Hashing: A Survey: Evaluation

 \myparagraph{Dominance Maps\@.} Visual plots give a good understanding of the trade-offs between different perfect hash functions, especially if each approach has a wide number of configurations.
 In order to print all three main parameters --- space consumption, construction performance, and query performance --- on paper, we use a type of plot that we call \emph{dominance map} \cite{lehmann2024fast,dillinger2022burr}.
 We start with a 2D projection and then color each point based on the best competitor along the third dimension.
 This therefore provides a ``front view'' of the Pareto space.
 Pareto optimal points are the points that are not dominated in all three dimensions simultaneously.
 This results in a cleaner plot because it does not include data points for dominated approaches.
 When having a specific time and/or space budget, dominance maps show the fastest approach given that restriction.

 \myparagraph{Overview\@.} We start our evaluation with Pareto fronts and dominance maps containing a wide range of configurations for each competitor.
 In \cref{s:construction,s:query} we focus on the construction time trade-off and the query time trade-off.
-From these configurations, we then pick representative ones for each approach in \cref{appendix:s:table}.
+From these configurations, we pick representative ones for each approach, details in \ifAppendix \cref{appendix:s:table}\else the extended version of this paper \cite{lehmann2025modern}\fi.
 We then look at how the approaches scale in the input size in \cref{s:scalingN} and in the number of threads in \cref{s:scalingThreads}.